saostad/node-typescript-starter/README.md

 - pre-configured to run in docker environment
 - pre-configured to log in logs in root folder with default log rotation
 - pre-configured to generate api documentations in `docs` folder of root project directory
-- pre-configured to compile the app to byte-code executable single file
+- pre-configured to compile the app to obfuscated executable single file
 - pre-configured to connect Chrome DevTools in development environment
 - restart the process after modifying ts files
 - dies at unhandled errors (this is very good strategy for production - docker will take care of restart the program after exit)